Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 Although those assertions will be able to catch a multitude of potential bugs, it doesn't give us full confidence that the result is actually correct.
 There are a couple of different ways we can improve on this, however.

 An obvious option would be to replace the actual GeoIP provider with a fake instance that will always return the same location, allowing us to hard-code the expected solar times.
-The downside of doing that is that we won't be able to verify the integration between our app and the 3rd party service we depend on.
+The downside of doing that is that we will be effectively reducing the integration scope, which means we won't be able to verify that our app talks to the 3rd party service correctly.

-As an alternative approach, we can instead substitute the client IP address that we send in tests.
-I like this option more because it allows us to keep the same integration scope, while making the test more deterministic.
+As an alternative approach, we can instead substitute the IP address that the test server receives from the client.
+This way we can make the test more strict, while maintaining the same integration scope.

 ## Drawbacks and considerations